-- how new members are selected and their terms of office; - how a chairperson and a vice-chairperson will be selected for the finance and audit committee.
+- the conditions to be a member on the finance and audit committee that include that a member be independent (and what it means for a person to be considered independent); - how potential finance and audit committee members show that they meet the conditions for membership and are independent.
+This must be done in writing before a person becomes a member; - how new members are selected and their terms of office; - how a chairperson and a vice-chairperson will be selected for the finance and audit committee.
 Either the chairperson or the vice-chairperson must be a Councillor; and - written approval for each member of the finance and audit committee to show that he or she meets the conditions for membership.
 This has to be done every year.